 One of my favorite salad dressings in my pre-vegan days was Thousand Island.
 I just loved the combination of creamy and tangy.
 It’s pretty much just French dressing with chopped pickles.
 French dressing and pickles have always been favorites of mine, so why not combine the two?

 When I first went vegan, I gave up my favorite creamy dressings.
-It hadn’t yet become common knowledge that cashews were a good substitute for cream, and there weren’t too many tasty vegan varieties available.
+It hadn’t yet become common knowledge that cashews were a good substitute for cream, and there weren’t any tasty vegan varieties available.
 There are now a few brands of Vegan Thousand Island Dressing for sale at my local Whole Foods, but to be honest, they’re just not as tasty as I remember.
 And the main ingredient in most of them is oil.
 I don't follow an oil-free diet, but I'm not into dousing my salads in oil.

 I started making my own vegan Thousand Island Dressing a few years ago using cashews.
 But I’ve been using cashews so much lately, that I thought it might be good to cut back on them a little.
 So for this recipe, I used silken tofu.

-I recently mentioned that I’ve been using a lot of silken tofu to my friend Karyn recently.
+I recently mentioned that I’ve been using a lot of silken tofu to my friend Karyn.
 She laughed and said that cashews are the new silken tofu.
 It’s true.
 Tofu used to be in everything years ago, and now it’s all cashews and almonds.

 How to Make Vegan Thousand Island Dressing

 This dressing couldn't be easier to make!
 You simple throw all of the ingredients together in a blender or food processor and process until it's smooth and creamy.
 It only takes a few seconds in my Blendtec.

 This dressing will last about a week in the fridge.
 If it begins to separate, just stir it with a spoon.
 I've found that silken tofu doesn't freeze well, so I don't recommend storing it in the freezer.